MINNESOTA

 This unusual pavilion is a colorful, many-sided structure encircled by a waterway.
 Visitors may fish or take canoe rides.
 There is a restaurant on the ground floor.
 The main exhibit area – which focuses attention on the state’s industries – is on a second level, reached by ramps.

 A side view shows a more gaudy view of the pavilion.
-The large Viking warrior is Big Ole, representing the claim by some that Vikings had visited North America well before Christopher Columbus.
+Added for the 1965 season, the large Viking warrior is Big Ole, representing the claim by some that Vikings had visited North America well before Christopher Columbus.
 The 28-foot tall statue can now be seen in Alexandria, Minnesota.
-(CD15 Set 78 #5)
+(CD #15 Set 78 #5)

 Want more information on the Minnesota pavilion?